 \subsection{Approximation comparison}

 To illustrate the performance of introducing randomness in approximating eigencomponents using Nyst\"{o}m's method as described in Section 4.1. we perform a numerical experiment to compare the approximation performance of the leading $m$ eigenvectors and eigenvalues of $ K $.
 Direct comparison of eigenvectors are difficult, because they are only uniquely defined up to a sign change.
 Let $ \triangle(\mathcal{U}, \mathcal{V}) $ denote the distance between two subspaces $ \mathcal{U}$ and $ \mathcal{V} $.
 Here we follow \cite{homrighausen2016nystrom} and define where $\Pi_{\mathcal{U}}$ and $\Pi_{\mathcal{V}}$ are the orthogonal projection associated with $ \mathcal{U} $ and $ \mathcal{V} $, respectively.
 The smaller the distance between the subspaces generated by the approximated eigenvectors $U_m$ and the true eigenvectors $V_m$, the better the approximation.
-To measure the approximation performance of the eigenvalues, for any vector $ $ containing the estimated leading eigenvalues in descending order, we compare it to the true leading eigenvalues $ \bs{\lambda} $ using $ \mid\mid\hat{\bs{\lambda}} - \bs{\lambda}\mid\mid_{l_2} $.
-We simulate 1000 random locations in unit domain; based on these data points, we compute the correlation matrices $ K $ using the Mat\'{e}rn covariance function with $ \nu = 0.5 $ or 2.5 , and $\phi=0.3$.
-Figure \ref{fig:aproxperformance} shows the approximation results when the projection matrix $ \Phi$ is $ [I_{k\times k},0_{k\times (n-k)}]^T $ with rows permuted, or $ K^\alpha\Omega$ with $ \alpha=0,1,2 $.
+To measure the approximation performance of the eigenvalues, for any vector $\hat{\bs{\lambda}}$ containing the estimated leading eigenvalues in descending order, we compare it to the true leading eigenvalues $ \bs{\lambda} $ using $ \mid\mid\hat{\bs{\lambda}} - \bs{\lambda}\mid\mid_{l_2} $.
+In our numerical experiment, we simulate 1000 random locations in the unit domain.
+Based on these data points, we compute the correlation matrices K using the Mat\'ern covariance function with $\nu=0.5, \phi=0.167$ and $\nu=2.5, \phi= 0.189$; these correspond to an effective range (defined as the distance at which spatial correlation drops to 0.05) of 0.5 in the unit square spatial domain.
+A more detailed comparison for different smoothness and effective range is included in the online supplementary materials S.1.
+Figure \ref{fig:aproxperformance} shows the approximation results for the first 100 eigencomponents when the projection matrix $ \Phi$ is $ [I_{k\times k},0_{k\times (n-k)}]^T $ with rows permuted, or $ K^\alpha\Omega$ with $ \alpha=0,1,2 $.
 We see that when random projections are used the approximation is improved.
 In addition, there are advantages in taking $ \Phi$ to be $ K^\alpha\Omega$, where in practice $ \alpha = 1 $ appears to be a good choice.